mixu/gluejs/readme.md

 `--include` and `--exclude` are now resolved slightly differently: they are no longer automatically converted into regular expressions.
 See the relevant section below.

+`--main` has been deprecated.
+The first `--include` target is always set as the main file, so there is no need to separately set `--main` anymore.

 `--replace` has been deprecated in favor of `--remap`.
 The distinction between the two (eager vs. late lookup) turned out not to really matter.

 `--reset-exclude` is no longer supported due to the new dependency resolution mechanism.